Silicone rubber is one of the most popular materials. Here are the most important things to know about it.

 • F10 – Toxic Gas Emission ABD0031 (ppm) IddF

-Traditionally, silicone is used in the manufacturing of car door seals.
-The growth of the silicone industry means that it can now be used in a variety of other areas, such as gaskets.
-With its resistance to weathering, it can withstand the environments cars go through.
-We are ISO 9001:2015 approved and deliver full PPAP documentation through production.
+Traditionally, silicone is used in the manufacturing of car door seals, which has since transitioned into multiple uses within the entire manufacturing process.
+The growth of the silicone industry means that it can now be used in various other areas, such as gaskets and seals, with its resistance to weathering, enabling it to withstand the environments cars go through.

-As a leading supplier of EN45545-2 certified silicone rubber extrusions, mouldings and gaskets, we work closely with the rail and mass transit industry to create specialist grades of silicone.
 Our silicone rubber meets the global standards for rail and mass transit use, and we can supply silicone rubber in sponge/foam formats as well as solid to meet your engineer’s needs.
-We can create the following specialised materials.
+We can supply materials to meet the following specifications:

 • BS6853: 1999 (Category 1A conformity) BS EN ISO 4589 – 3 1996